dart-archive/www.dartino.org/README.md

 This repo contains the source code for the main Dartino website available at [https://www.dartino.org](https://www.dartino.org).

-## Installation instructions
+## Configuration instructions needed to make and verify edits

-1. Check that you have Ruby (Mac’s already have this):
+1. Check that you have Ruby (Mac’s already have this):<br>
 `ruby --version`

-1. We will be running everything inside bundler -- install it:
+1. We will be running everything inside [bundler](http://bundler.io/) -- install it:<br>
 `sudo gem install bundler`

-1. Initialize bundle:
+1. Initialize bundler:<br>
 `bundle install`

-1. Install the Firebase CLI.
+1. Install the Firebase CLI:<br>
+`npm install -g firebase-tools` ([details](https://www.firebase.com/docs/hosting/command-line-tool.html))

 ## Making changes

 ### Editing pages

-The site source code is in markdown.
+The site source code is in markdown, from which the site html is generated.
 Edit the .md files to make changes (e.g., edit `index.md` to make a change to `index.html`).

+Note that URLs are automatically *prettified* so that `foo.md` becomes `/foo/`, and `/guides/compile.md` becomes `/guides/compile/`.

 ### Validating changes